lvillasen/Jetson-Orin-Temperatures/README.md

   `date_time_rec` DATETIME
 );
 ```
-- Modify lines with XXXXX on the php files according with your credentials to access mySQL
+- Modify the lines marked with with XXXXX on the php files according with your credentials to access mySQL

-If all works well you can see the jetson temperatures on https://your-web-server-IP/jetson
+- If all works well you can see the jetson temperatures on https://your-web-server-IP/jetson